folio-org/stripes/doc/component-example.md

 Most handlers are simple functions, but this one is more complex than most because it has to deal with two separate situations: if the plugin-type under consideration as yet has no configuration record specifying its favoured plugin, then a new record must be created as POSTed; but if a record already exists, it needs to be modified and PUT.
 The decision is made on the basis of whether a record was returned in the `data.setting` value provided by Stripes Connect.

-In either case, the data is sent using tha _mutator_ for the `setting` resource.
+In either case, the data is sent using the _mutator_ for the `setting` resource.
 As described in [the Stripes Connect API documentation](https://github.com/folio-org/stripes-connect/blob/master/doc/api.md), a mutator is an object, provided by stripes-connect, which maps each of the HTTP method names (GET, POST, PUT, DELETE) to a function that implements that method for the relevant resource.

 ### Rendering the component (lines 69-91)